 “This was easier,” he says, but before I can ask what he means, he’s out of the car and walking over to someone waiting nearby with a clipboard.
 I get out after him and wait as the driver unloads our bags.

-“The rest of your party hasn’t arrived yet,” I hear the man with clipboard say.
+“The rest of your party hasn’t arrived yet,” I hear the man with the clipboard, say.
 My ears perk up in curiosity.
 But I don’t say anything.
 Anticipation grows in my belly.
 Conrad has gone all out, but just how far did he go?

 “Great…oh that must be them,” I hear him say.